todkaiser/earthquake-api/README.md

 ```

 #### Create earthquake records
-This rake task will import and save the past 30 days of USGS earthquake data
+This rake task will import and save the past 30 days of USGS earthquake data.
+Note: takes ~1-2 minutes to complete.

 ```
 bin/rake import_usgs_data:all_month